Imaging mode

 Note that because of the ongoing commissioning activities, observing with this antenna mode is only enabled as a shared risk mode and only the mode 'SPARSE_EVEN' is made available.
 Although a suboptimal performance of stations CS031, CS302 is known because of old station calibration tables installed at these stations, the overall perfmance is good and high quality imaging can be performed with this mode.

-Zoomed central region of a large mosaic obtained from calibrated and imaged LBA_SPARSE_EVEN dataset with an exposure of 3 hours.
+Figure showing a zoomed central region of a large mosaic obtained from calibrated and imaged LBA_SPARSE_EVEN dataset with an exposure of 3 hours.
 An rms noise of ~1.3 mJy/beam is achieved at the resolution of 15".

-In the following table a summary of the performance of the system is reported, based on a number of commissioning observations to test the LBA_SPARSE_EVEN mode.
+In the following table, a summary of the performance of the system is reported, based on a number of commissioning observations to test the LBA_SPARSE_EVEN mode.
 Also, a comparison with LBA_OUTER is performed in order to provide proposers simple guidelines to make their antenna mode choices.

 Pros Cons